brandonviaje/PrecisionTechCollab/README.md

 The project is deployed and can be accessed directly at: [Precision Tech Movie Catalog](https://precisiontechcollab.onrender.com/index.html)

-You can interact with the catalog and manage movies through the deployed web interface.
+You can interact with the movie catalog and manage your movies through our web interface.

+**Note:**
+  - **If the website hasn't been accessed for a while, it may take a few moments for the server to start.
+Kindly be patient while it wakes up.**
+  - **When browsing the movie library, loading times may vary as all movies need to be fetched.
+Please allow a moment for the content to fully load.**
 ### Option 2: Run Locally

   ### 1. Open the Project in IntelliJ
   - Click on **code** and click on download zip
   - Unzip the folder and launch **IntelliJ IDEA**.
   - Load the project into the IDE.

   ### 2. Run Maven Lifecycle Commands
   - Locate the **Maven** tool window (usually on the right sidebar).
   - Search for **Lifecycle** and expand the section.
   - Click **Clean** and wait for the process to complete.
   - Then, click **Install** and allow Maven to build the project.

   ### 3. Start the Spring Boot Application
   - In the **Maven** tool window, navigate to:
     - **Plugins** → **Spring Boot**
     - Click **spring-boot:run** to start the application.

   ### 4. Access the Application
   - Allow the application to start and once the application is running, open a web browser.
   - Enter the following URL: http://localhost:8080/index.html

-### Developer Documentation
+### User Documentation
-For admin login details and further configuration instructions, please refer to the **developer documentation** provided in the project.
-This includes sensitive information such as admin usernames and passwords, as well as environment-specific configurations.
+For admin login details, please refer to the **user documentation** provided in the project.
+This includes information such as admin usernames and passwords.

 ### Recording
 <p align="center">